Canary Breeding Guide

 Canaries have two feather types: buff (soft, wide feathering) and yellow (also called hard or intensive, with tight, narrow feathers).
 The golden rule of canary breeding is to always pair a buff bird with a yellow bird.
 Pairing two buff birds produces progressively coarser feathering with cysts.
 Pairing two yellow birds produces increasingly thin, sparse feathering over generations.
 This buff-to-yellow pairing rule applies regardless of whether you breed for color, song, or type.

-Canaries build open cup nests rather than using enclosed nest boxes like parrots.
-Providing the right nest and materials is essential for breeding success.
+Canary nest building differs from most other cage birds.
+Canaries construct open cup nests rather than using enclosed nest boxes like parrots or finches.
+Providing the right nest pan, proper materials, and a suitable cage environment is essential for breeding success.

 Breeding Cage